 Heather had enough.
 Her mom told her about our advocacy team, and that is when she asked for my help.

 Can our team get you off the Hertz Do Not Rent list?

 When Heather’s desperate cry for assistance landed on my desk, I also initially thought she must have misunderstood the terms of her prepaid rental.
 I assumed that the misunderstanding had snowballed into her eventual banishment from Hertz.

 However, once Heather forwarded the entire contract from her long-term rental in Germany, it was clear she was correct.
 Even though Hertz didn’t, I did carefully read the contract.
 There in black and white, it said:

 “Refunds can be issued on unused voucher portions after a minimum of a three-day rental minimum is met.”Hertz terms and conditions for European rentals

-The contract detailed a straight-forward process to qualify for this refund.
-Steele had fulfilled all the requirements for the refund of the unused days of the prepaid car rental as per the written terms.
+The contract detailed a straightforward process to qualify for this refund.
+Heather had fulfilled all the requirements for the refund of the unused days of the prepaid car rental as per the written terms.

 - Complete at least three days of the rental

 - Call Hertz and confirm the early return